Edris89/Realtime-FFT-Multiprocess-Class-Python3/README.md

 process = RFFT.PeakTask(frames_per_buffer=1024, debug=False, fps=False)
 ```

-To start the process/rfft use
+To start the process use
 ```
 process.start()
 ```
-To stop the process/rfft use
+To stop the process use
 ```
 process.shutdown()
 ```